 You may be asked by the support team to use Splashtop to permit screen sharing and remote control.
-This typically involves downloading and running a streamer program (SplashtopSOS.exe) on your computer.
-The streamer connects to a server allowing an authorized person to remotely view and control your desktop.
+To connect, you'll run a streamer program called SplashtopSOS.exe, which lets an authorized remotely view and control your desktop.

-Once you have the streamer running
+Once the streamer is running

 If possible, please try not to move the mouse if the support person is demonstrating or changing something, as both you and the support person can move it simultaneously and can interfere with each other.
 Once you’re done with the remote session, you can close the streamer to end the session if it's not already closed by your support person.

-If you want to download the streamer directly from splashtop’s website, the link to run the streamer is http://sos.splashtop.com
+If you want to download the streamer directly from Splashtop's website, the link to run the streamer is http://sos.splashtop.com

 Note that you may get some notices from Windows about trusting the program.
 You’re allowing the remote control of your computer, and it’s asking you to make sure you want to do so.
-This is required for me to remotely view and control your computer.
+This is required for us to remotely view and control your computer.

 SPECIAL EXTRA STEPS FOR MAC USERS!:

 Note that if you’re a Mac user, you must take a couple of extra steps to permit remote control.
-This can be done at the time of running the streamer, where clicking on the upper two choices that appear in a popup will allow remote control, and screen capturing (so the desktop can be viewed).
+This can be done at the time of running the streamer, where clicking on the choices outlined in red that appear in a popup to allow remote control and screen recording (so the desktop can be viewed).
 It's important to check these settings again even if they've already been checked, as it can sometimes resolve some connection-related issues.
 You may need to click on the lock hasp to allow changes to this page.

-If you have trouble, try visiting this link https://www.splashtop.com/sos-download which will bring you to a page that appears at follows.
+If you have trouble, try visiting this link https://www.splashtop.com/sos-download which will bring you to a page that appears as follows.
 It should download splashtopsos.exe.
 If it doesn’t automatically download the program, click on the link that says “Windows download” (or Mac download) and then find and run the SplashtopSOS.exe program that was just downloaded.